I miss you. And Happy Father’s Day.

 I can still hear your belly laugh when I came home from First Grade with the campaign rhyme –

-Kennedy in the White House talking on the phone, Nixon in the dog house chewing on a bone.
+Kennedy in the White House talking on the phone, Nixon in the doghouse chewing on a bone.

 And then he won.
 An upstart Catholic in the White House!
 You were sure that meant there would be attention paid to social justice.
 Sure wasn’t that why the “Power Elite” fought so hard against “the papist”?

 And it was John XXIII’s time.
-I can still here the passion and faith with which you explained why you’d been an organiser, why labour unions were so important and how it had been the words of Pious XIII’s Rerem Novarum which inspired all that in you.
+I can still here the passion and faith with which you explained why you’d been an organizer, why labor unions were so important and how it had been the words of Pious XIII’s Rerem Novarum which inspired all that in you.
 You explained it all in my Communion year.
 You wanted me to understand the significance of a that year’s Papal Directive on Christianity and Social Progress.

 For what it’s worth – the only part that really sunk into my young brain was the point you made about my uncles, your brothers.
 They were steel workers.
 You said they worked harder at back breaking work, than you did at a desk.
 You could do your job to 65 or 70 or beyond – but their bodies wouldn’t last to pension age.
-That was why a balance between labour and capital – as well as respect for the difference in an earned vs. an unearned dollar – was important.
+That was why a balance between labor and capital – as well as respect for the difference in an earned vs. an unearned dollar – was important.

 How did you know that I’d remember enough?